ice-blockchain/bridge/docs/bridge.md

 ### Main Libraries and Tools

-- **TonWeb**: This library is used for interacting with the ION blockchain.
+- **IonWeb**: This library is used for interacting with the ION blockchain.
 - **ethers.js**: A complete and compact library to interact with Ethereum's blockchain, utilized for making Ethereum transactions.
 - **axios**: Used for handling HTTP requests.